jontio/JMPX/README.md

 The transmitter needs to not have any low pass filter on its input from the soundcard.
 This is so the frequencies above 16kHz actually modulate the transmitter.

-For testing it is posible to use a simple one transistor FM transmitter design but signal quality and frequency stablility are likly to be problems.
+For testing it is possible to use a simple one transistor FM transmitter design but signal quality and frequency stability are likely to be problems.

 Jonti 2015
 http://jontio.zapto.org